10 Free Webinar Recording Software + How To Record A Webinar (2025 Guide)

 What is Webinar Recording Software?

 Webinar recording software allows you to capture live webinars, presentations, or screen-sharing sessions so you can save, edit, and reuse the content later.
-It typically records your screen, audio, webcam, or all three — and sometimes even lets you polish the final version with editing tools.
+It typically records your screen, audio, webcam, or all three — and sometimes even allows you to refine the final version with editing tools and track webinar performance analytics.

 Why Recording Webinars Matters